There are certain situations where you may be able to access your super early:

 To be eligible for the early release of your super on the grounds of severe financial hardship, you need to satisfy the following:

 If you’re under preservation age and 39 weeks, you need to be:

 - Receiving Commonwealth income support, and have been doing so for a continuous period of a least 26 weeks (you’ll need to submit a letter from Centrelink confirming this)

 - Unable to meet reasonable and immediate family living expenses

 If you’re over preservation and 39 weeks you need to meet the above criteria or be:

 - Receiving Commonwealth income support payments for a total period of at least 39 weeks after reaching your preservation age (you'll need to submit a letter from Centrelink confirming this)

 - You are unemployed or employed for less than ten hours a week on the date you make your application for early release of your benefit

 AustralianSuper usually makes the decisions on the release of benefits on severe financial hardship grounds provided the above criteria have been met.
 A super withdrawal due to severe financial hardship is paid and taxed as a normal super lump sum.

 You will need to log into your account and complete an Application for payment of benefit – financial hardship.

-If you’re a temporary resident permanently leaving Australia, you have six months to claim your super from us.
-If you don’t, we may transfer your benefit to the Australian Taxation Office (ATO).
+If you’re a temporary resident permanently leaving Australia, you can apply to access your super early.